The healthMonitor example is a JMX client application that connects

 to the GemFire JMX Agent via an RMIConnector to monitor the health of a

-Before running this application, you need to configure your environment according to the instructions provided under the GemFire installation in examples/EnvSetup.html.
+Before running this application, you need to create a terminal session and configure its environment according to the instructions provided under the GemFire installation in examples/EnvSetup.html.
+Be sure to include the JMX-related environment changes that are specific to this example.

-Next, start the GemFire JMX Agent.
-Change to the
+Next, start the GemFire JMX Agent by entering the following command:

 healthMonitor usage is: